sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/Devops_hol_lab2.md

     ![Azure DevOps](images/dev313.png)

-1. Right click on the downloaded file and then click on **Extract all**.
+1. Right-click on the downloaded file and then click on **Extract all**.

 1. Change the destination path to **C:\AzAgent (1)** then click on **Extract (2)**.